pikatchu/closedsource/book/0120-cadets.md

 Within seconds, two soldiers moved in.

-But they didn’t restrain him.
+But they didn't restrain him.

 They beat him.